jonrossso/azure-database-migration/README.md

 # Azure Database Migration Project

 The goal of the entire project however is to undertake the design and implementation of a cloud-based database system on the Microsoft Azure platform, showcasing my expertise in cloud engineering.
 This project started off with setting up a GitHub repository (azure-database-migration562) and Azure environment.
 I connected to a Virtual Machine successfully through a windows remote desktop connection and created the production database.

 I have now progressed to successfully migrate the local database to Azure SQL Database, making use of Azure Data Studio.
 I had to carefully plan, execute and use validation dutring the migration process to ensure data integrity.

+I have now secured the data with backups and established a development database to ensure that the production evironment's data integrity is not compromised during development/testing.

 ## Milestone 1 and Milestone 2: Initial Setup / Configuration